 UN agency warns of ‘looming famine’ in Gaza

+UN agency warns of ‘looming famine’ in Gaza amid Israel war

 Half a million people in Gaza face starvation and all 2.3 million experience acute food shortage, aid agencies report.